AsherBond/glusterflow/README.md

 __2. The JSON client__

 The JSON client is a Glupy translator.
-Instructions for installing translators can be found on the Glupy page:
+Instructions for using translators can be found on the Glupy page:

 &nbsp; &nbsp; &nbsp; https://github.com/jdarcy/glupy